Gig worker: Gender disparities

-There are several gender differences within gig work from the number of women who are participating to the wage pay gap.
+There are several gender differences in gig work, from the number of women participating to the wage gap.
 Globally, the gender differences in participation of women in the gig economy differ.
-For example, in the United States, female gig workers make up 55% of the gig work population.
+For example, in the United States, female gig workers account for 55% of the gig workforce.
 In India, 28% of the gig workforce consists of women.
 The platform economy has been described as conferring a professional status that allows women to participate in paid work without disrupting social hierarchies and while managing household and childcare responsibilities.
-The advent of home service providers and beauticians within the gig economy has led to the formalizing and feminization of casual labor, dubbed “pink collar work".
+The advent of home service providers and beauticians within the gig economy has led to the formalizing and feminization of casual labor, dubbed "pink collar work".

-In October 2021, India’s first women-led gig workers’ strike was led by 100 women agitating outside the office of Urban Company in Gurugram, Haryana, a platform that provides at-home services, protesting “low wages, high commissions and poor safety conditions”.
+In October 2021, India's first women-led gig workers' strike was led by 100 women agitating outside the office of Urban Company in Gurugram, Haryana, a platform that provides at-home services, protesting "low wages, high commissions and poor safety conditions".
 This led to a lawsuit being filed by Urban Company against its workers for "instigating violence against the Company".
 The lawsuit stated that Urban Company was an aggregator connecting customers to independent workers and sought a permanent prohibitory injunction from the court against protests by the Urban Company employees.
 The protest was eventually called off following the imposition of Section 144 of the Criminal Procedure Code in Gurugram.

 The gig economy is ostensibly less gender-segregated worldwide than the traditional labor market.
-However, women across the world continue to protest against gender gaps such as lower wages and working hours and the lack of flexibility.
+However, women across the world continue to protest against gender gaps such as lower wages and working hours, and the lack of flexibility.
 The COVID-19 pandemic highlighted the need for worker protections for women who work in the gig economy for supplemental income.